bisgardo/dupe-nukem/README.md

 ### 1. Scan

 ```
-dupe-nukem scan --dir <dir> [--skip <names>] [--cache <file>]
+dupe-nukem scan --dir <dir> [--skip <expr>] [--cache <file>]
 ```

 Builds structure of `<dir>` and dumps it, along with all hashes, in JSON.

-Optionally add file/directory names to skip (like '.git', 'vendor', 'node\_modules', '.stack-work', etc.).
+A skip expression `<expr>` may be used to make the command skip certain files and directories like '.git', '.stack-work', 'vendor', 'node_modules', '.DS_Store', etc.
+The skip expression may either specify these names literally as a comma-separated list or point to a file `<f>` that contains a name for each non-empty line using the expression `@<f>`.

-Optionally add a reference file from a previous call to `scan` to use as hash cache.
+A reference file `<file>` from a previous call to `scan` may be provided to use as a cache for file hashes.
-The hashes of the scanned files will be looked up in this file as long as the file sizes match
+The hashes of scanned files will be looked up in this file as long as the file sizes match.

 The root dir in the JSON output is the basename of `<dir>`.
 The commands below will have a way of mapping this root dir back to the concrete location